The Future of Automotive Testing Conference

 USA

 Automotive OEMs are actively looking to simplify and automate their testing and certification processes as a combined part of their migration from ICE to xEV.
-As a result, we at Frost & Sullivan are seeing a transformative change downstream that will affect OEMs and Tier 1, 2 and 3 suppliers.
+As a result, Frost & Sullivan is seeing a transformative change downstream that will affect OEMs and Tier 1, 2 and 3 suppliers.
 It will be critical for solution suppliers to collaborate and compete collectively to navigate imminent changes in the testing/certification structure.
 Strategies required in collaboration are often intricate and need to emphasize the balance between maintaining cash flow and reduced profitability.
 However, focusing on long-term rewards will help companies avoid becoming obsolete.

 V2X – what automotive testing engineers need to know about 5GAA policy